xymbol/otp-examples/README.md

 ## How to run tests

-For each project, do `mix test` to run tests.
+For each example, do `mix test` to run tests.
+You can also do `mix test` from the parent folder to run all tests.

 ## Author